vuo/vuo/node/vuo.screen/descriptions/vuo.screen.md

-These nodes are for working with screens (monitors or displays).
+Nodes for listing and getting information from screens (monitors or displays).

 The dimensions of a screen are measured in **points**.
 For non-Retina displays, points are equivalent to pixels.
 For Retina displays, each point is 2 pixels.